 - Cost: ₹2-3 per Km (electricity)

-- The downsides are that it may take a long time to charge the battery and it is more expensive initially, and not suited for outside applications.
+- The downsides are that it may take a long time to charge the battery, and it is more expensive initially, and some electric forklifts can operate outdoors, depending on the environment and equipment specifications.

 Manual (Human-Powered)